How Much Does A Lactation Consultant Cost?

 - Explain nipple care

-- If you want to pump, they can help you size pump flanges
+- Help you size pump flanges

 All Lactation Consultants will observe you and your baby breastfeeding and write out a care plan that focuses on your problems and solutions.